farukciftler/Guess4/readme.md

 #### `/getroom` [GET]

-This endpoint generates a new game room and returns the room ID.
+Generates a new game room with a randomly generated 4-digit number and returns the 5-character room ID.

 **Request Parameters:**